Chapter 3 CSS Basics

 External Style Sheet Introduction

 Not every computer is guaranteed to have the same font typefaces installed.
 If a web designer configures a font that is not present on the visitor's computer, the browser default (usually a serif font such as Times New Roman) will be displayed.
 Explore comparable Windows and Mac fonts at the Web-Safe Font Chart.
 Visit TinyType for a list of fonts commonly installed on mobile devices.

-Check out A Command of Headings: Usage and Styling for a collection of design ideas (with CSS code) for configuring a headings on your web pages.
+- A Command of Headings: Usage and Styling provides a collection of design ideas (with CSS code) for configuring a headings on your web pages.